ROCm/ROCgdb/README-ROCM.md

 forth in a signed agreement between the parties or in AMD’s Standard Terms and Conditions of Sale.

-AMD, the AMD Arrow logo are trademarks of Advanced Micro Devices, Inc.  Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+AMD®, the AMD Arrow logo, ROCm® and combinations thereof are trademarks of Advanced Micro Devices, Inc.  Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 RedHat® and the Shadowman logo are registered trademarks of Red Hat, Inc. www.redhat.com in the U.S. and other countries.
 SUSE® is a registered trademark of SUSE LLC in the United Stated and other countries.
 Ubuntu® and the Ubuntu logo are registered trademarks of Canonical Ltd.  Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

 Copyright (c) 2019-2020 Advanced Micro Devices, Inc.  All rights reserved.

 Introduction
 ------------

-The AMD ROCm Debugger (ROCgdb) is the AMD ROCm source-level debugger for Linux, based on the GNU Debugger (GDB).
-It enables heterogeneous debugging on the AMD ROCm platform of an x86-based host architecture along with AMD GPU architectures supported by the AMD Debugger API Library (ROCdbgapi).
+The AMD ROCm Debugger (ROCgdb) is the AMD source-level debugger for Linux, based on the GNU Debugger (GDB).
+It enables heterogeneous debugging in the AMD Radeon Open Compute Ecosystem (ROCm) comprising of an x86-based host architecture along with commercially available AMD GPU architectures supported by the AMD Debugger API Library (ROCdbgapi).
 The AMD Debugger API Library (ROCdbgapi) is included with the AMD ROCm release.

 The current AMD ROCm Debugger (ROCgdb) is an initial prototype that focuses on source line debugging.
 Symbolic variable debugging capabilities are not